Making tax digital for landlords

-Whilst you may already use software to record your data digitally, under the new system HMRC will require the software to be compatible with their filling system in order to:
+Whilst you may already use software to record your data digitally, under the new system, HMRC will require the software to be compatible with their filling system in order to:

-+ maintain business records as set out in the regulations
++ Maintain business records as set out in the regulations

-+ prepare and send quarterly updates and end-of-period statements using the information maintained in those records
++ Prepare and send quarterly updates and end-of-period statements using the information maintained in those records

-+ finalise your business income and submit your declaration after the end of the tax year
++ Finalise your business income and submit your declaration after the end of the tax year

-+ communicate with HMRC digitally through our application programming interface (API) platform
++ Communicate with HMRC digitally through our application programming interface (API) platform

 You can find a list of compatible software on the government website here.

 Whilst HMRC does recognise a spreadsheet as software as part of the Making Tax Digital scheme, given the rules surrounding linking data and manual interventions, this would only be recommended for individuals or businesses with very simple bookkeeping requirements.
-If you are currently using a non-compatible software or a spreadsheet you would need to export the data and import it into a bridging software in order to file your income tax.
+If you are currently using non-compatible software or a spreadsheet, you would need to export the data and import it into a bridging software in order to file your income tax.

 How will this apply to Landlords?

-In order to comply with HMRC’s new rules, landlords will be required to keep digital records and register with accounting software which aligns with HMRC’s online process.
+In order to comply with HMRC’s new rules, landlords will be required to keep digital records and register with accounting software, which aligns with HMRC’s online process.
 Landlords will be required to send HMRC updated accounts on a quarterly basis through their accounting software and HMRC digital tax account.
-At the end of the year, simply sign an End of Period Statement to confirm that your quarterly returns are accurate, no need to produce or file a self-assessment tax return.
+At the end of the year, simply sign an End of Period Statement to confirm that your quarterly returns are accurate, there is no need to produce or file a self-assessment tax return.
 You will then have until the 31st of January in the following year to fully pay the tax owed as per usual.

 Failure to comply with these changes will most likely result in penalties from HMRC.
-Filing a return without using a compatible software may result in charges up to £400 for each return and filing returns containing errors could result in penalties up to 100% of the tax you owe.
+Filing a return without using a compatible software may result in charges up to £400 for each return, and filing returns containing errors could result in penalties up to 100% of the tax you owe.